Here is a breakdown of major shareholders in Lufax Holding Ltd (NYSE: LU)

 The top institutional shareholder in the company is Capital Research Global Investors with over 31.77 million shares valued at $451.13 million.
 The investor’s holdings represent 1.29% of the LU Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Capital World Investors with 26.47 million shares valued at $375.88 million to account for 1.07% of the shares outstanding.
 The other top investors are Baillie Gifford and Company which holds 17.04 million shares representing 0.69% and valued at over $242.01 million, while Blackrock Inc. holds 0.32% of the shares totaling 7.81 million with a market value of $110.9 million.

-Lufax Holding Ltd (NYSE: LU) is 8.10% higher on its value in year-to-date trading and has touched a low of $11.56 and a high of $20.17 in the current 52-week trading range.
+Lufax Holding Ltd (NYSE: LU) is 11.97% higher on its value in year-to-date trading and has touched a low of $11.56 and a high of $20.17 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The LU stock was last observed hovering at around $15.80 in the last trading session, with the day’s loss setting it -0.45% off its average median price target of $117.82 for the next 12 months.
-It is also 88.95% off the consensus price target high of $138.96 offered by 14 analysts, but current levels are 78.65% higher than the price target low of $71.89 for the same period.
+The LU stock was last observed hovering at around $15.50 in the last trading session, with the day’s gains setting it 0.4% off its average median price target of $118.63 for the next 12 months.
+It is also 88.56% off the consensus price target high of $138.96 offered by 13 analysts, but current levels are 83.58% higher than the price target low of $96.84 for the same period.

-The stock witnessed a -7.53% In the last 1 monthand extending the period to 3 months gives it a 2.61%, and is -5.83% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.48% over the week and 6.17% over the month.
+The stock witnessed a -0.25% In the last 1 month and extending the period to 3 months gives it a 4.67%, and is -0.38% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.79% over the week and 5.94% over the month.

 Lufax Holding Ltd (LU) Analyst Forecasts